guardian/discussion-rendering/README.md

 Once you've cloned the repo, run
 `yarn` to install and then
 `yarn storybook` to display the components
-`yarn start` will show the full discussion app with query parameter options
+`yarn dev` will show the full discussion app with query parameter options

 ### Publishing changes to NPM